namwonss/ADOM/README.md

 <br/>
 [Manuscript](https://ieeexplore.ieee.org/abstract/document/10262317)

+<br/> This is the official code for the paper ADOM: ADMM-Based Optimization Model for Stripe Noise Removal in Remote Sensing Image (accepted to IEEE Access 2023). <br/>

 <br/>This MATLAB code serves as a demo of the ADOM in our manuscript, offering a clear and organized workflow for stripe noise removal in remote sensing images (RSI).<br/>

 <table>